 September 2015 saw Alfie return to the role that made most of us stand up and take notice of him – Jean Valjean in the Broadway revival of Les Miserables.
 Rave reviews followed and continued until the end of the run in February 2016.
 Never one to rest on his laurels, Alfie went straight into rehearsals for a short run as JM Barrie in Finding Neverland, also on Broadway.
 This marked something of a new departure for Alfie, with dancing and more complex choreography thrown into the mix but fabulous reviews also followed.

 Alfie finished a joint tour with Michael Ball in 2016 which took the pair all over the UK for 29 dates.
 The pair’s first joint album was released in November 2016 and having entered the album chart at no.3, hovered around the same position for a few weeks, eventually culminating in the coveted number one spot.
 The album has since returned to the chart twice more in the first few months of 2017.
-So successful was this that a second tour has been announced for Summer and Winter 2017.
+Alfie returned to ENO to star in Carousel in April / May 2017, alongside Katherine Jenkins, proving to be a huge success.
+Shortly after, Alfie teamed up with Michael Ball again to play a one off concert in New York before flying back to the UK for a short summer tour.

 Alfie has a new unofficial Japanese fan site – it’s great so if you’re from Japan or read Japanese click here to visit.